 Total Discount: -$13,500.00

 sales and use tax if applicable.
-Grand Total: $89,711.00
+Total: $89,711.00

 Payment Terms: Invoices are to be submitted to the address specified below.
 Payment will be net 30 days after receipt of an invoice in a format acceptable to the County of Orange.
 Invoices shall be verified and approved by the County and subject to routine processing requirements.
 Payments made by County shall not preclude the right of County from thereafter disputing any items or services involved or billed under this contract and shall not be construed as acceptance of any part of the goods or services.